fueled-io/dbt-fueled-events/README.md

 Here are the available variables you can tweak to control you analysis:

 **fueled__atomic_schema**: Defines the schema (or dataset) where Fueled’s raw (atomic) events are stored.

 **landing_page_checkout**: The URL prefix to identify and categorize checkout-related events.

 **landing_page_account**:The URL prefix for account management pages, used to classify sign-up, login, and other account-related events.

 **direct_channel**: Specifies your primary or direct sales channel.
 Useful for attribution and tracking direct traffic.
 Mention your domain to identify

 **session_interval**: Determines the session timeout window (in minutes) to group user events into sessions or session id.

 **include_s3_destination_data**: Determines whether to include S3 destination data in the bronze models.
-Set to false for projects without S3 data
+Set to false for projects without S3 data.

-**s3_destination_date**: Determines the date up to which S3 destination data should be included in the bronze models
+**s3_destination_date**: Determines the date up to which S3 destination data should be included in the bronze models.